 Is It Better to Bake Chicken Wings at 350 or 400?

 A lot of the time you can purchase wings pre-cut into the two types of chicken wings: drumettes and wingettes.
-Our grocery store sells them whole so that's what you'll see in most of these pictures.
-Use this guide to cut chicken wings yourself if you buy them whole and want the drumettes and wingettes separate.
-However, it's totally acceptable (and delicious) to leave them whole.
+Our grocery store sells them whole so I have to cut them myself.
+However, it’s totally acceptable (and delicious) to leave them whole.

 How to Make Baked Chicken Wings